goncalor/8bitdo-kbd-mapper/README.md

 ### Unmapping a key

-It's simple, just map it back to itself:
+Just map it back to itself:

     # 8bdkbd map esc esc